Murder of Billie-Jo Jenkins: Murder

-Police also discovered that Jenkins had displayed other bizarre behaviour after the murder.
+Police also discovered that Siôn had displayed other bizarre behaviour after the murder.
 Inexplicably, the first thing he did after finding Billie-Jo dead on the patio was to go back to his car to close the roof on his convertible.
 Detectives believed that he did this so he could later explain why blood might have been found there afterwards, since he had apparently murdered Billie-Jo and been spattered with blood before getting into his car and driving to the DIY store.
 By doing this he had also delayed calling 999, only doing so when told to by a neighbour.
-After finding Billie-Jo he had not used the telephone next to her to call an ambulance.
+After finding Billie-Jo, he had not used the telephone next to her to call an ambulance.
 When he eventually did call 999, he refused to put Billie-Jo in the recovery position or check if she was breathing like the operator had instructed, and when asked if she was breathing responded "I don't know, I haven't looked".
 It was later alleged that this was because he knew she was already dead and "beyond help" as he had been the one who had murdered her.
-Only minutes after finding Billie-Jo, Jenkins also answered the door to a visiting colleague without telling him anything was wrong.

-Jenkins' conflicting accounts also were called into question.
-At first he told police that he had never entered the house when returning from the clarinet lesson, but later admitted that he had.
+Only minutes after finding Billie-Jo, Siôn also answered the door to a visiting colleague without telling him anything was wrong.
+Siôn's conflicting accounts also were called into question; at first he told police that he had never entered the house when returning from the clarinet lesson, but later admitted that he had.
 Police believed that he may have changed his accounts when he realised that his two other daughters would give differing versions of events.
 He told the operator when he called 999 that he had been at the DIY store for 35–45 minutes, but it later emerged that it had only been around 10 minutes.

 After her murder, Billie-Jo had been found with a piece of plastic bin-liner in her nose.
 This came from plastic material Siôn had left out on the patio for Billie-Jo to help with her painting.
 There was also a bucket of water by the murdered girl that the other daughters had been using to clean the car outside the front of the house.
 Police believed this had been taken to the patio at the back of the house by Siôn.